HTTP-RPC/Kilo/README.md

 * `java.util.Map`
 * `java.net.URL`

-List arguments represent either multi-value parameters submitted using one of the W3C form encodings or an array structure submitted as JSON.
-Values are automatically converted to the declared element type (e.g. `List<Double>`).

-Map arguments represent object structures submitted as JSON.
-They can only be used with the JSON encoding, and must use strings for keys.
-Values are automatically converted to the declared value type (e.g. `Map<String, Double>`).
+List arguments represent either multi-value parameters submitted using one of the W3C form encodings or array structures submitted as JSON.
+Map arguments represent object structures submitted as JSON, and must use strings for keys.
+List and map values are automatically converted to their declared types when possible.

 `URL` arguments represent file uploads.
-They may be used only with `POST` requests submitted using the "multipart/form-data" encoding.
-Multi-file uploads may be represented as lists.
+They may be used only with `POST` requests submitted using the multi-part form data encoding.
 For example:

     @WebServlet(urlPatterns={"/upload/*"}, loadOnStartup=1)
     @MultipartConfig